- Clinical Pipeline

 How this therapy can help

 AZD5363 binds to and inhibits all AKT isoforms.
 Inhibition of AKT prevents the phosphorylation of AKT substrates that mediate cellular processes, such as cell division, apoptosis, and glucose and fatty acid metabolism.
-A wide range of solid and hematological malignancies show dysregulated PI3K/AKT/mTOR signaling due to mutations in multiple signaling components.
-By targeting AKT, the key node in the PIK3/AKT signaling network, this agent may be used as monotherapy or combination therapy for a variety of human cancers.
+A wide range of solid and hematological malignancies show dysregulated PI3K/AKT/mTOR signalling due to mutations in multiple signalling components.
+By targeting AKT, the key node in the PIK3/AKT signalling network, this agent may be used as monotherapy or combination therapy for a variety of human cancers.

 Inhibition of the PKB/AKT pathway has potential in the treatment of a broad range of tumor types.